-1. Plan not to travel on the first or last days of the holiday period.
-If you can avoid traveling on the day before and the day after these dates, that's probably good too.
+Step 1.
+Since international and domestic travel will be very heavy, try not to travel on the first or last days of the Kurban Bayram.
+If you can avoid traveling the day before and the day after these dates, that's probably good too.

-Most banks, business and government offices are closed for five days or longer, so you should stock up prior to the start of the holiday on Turkish lira cash and any suppliesyou may need.
+Most banks, businesses, and government offices are closed for five days or longer, so you should stock up prior to the start of the holiday on Turkish lira cash and any supplies you may need.

-Shops and bazaars tend to be closed on the first day of the holiday, but some if not most will re-open after the first day.
-Major museums, such as Topkapı Palace and Hagia Sophia, are closed in the morning on the first day, but open at 13:00 (1 pm) if it is not their weekly closing day.
+Shops and bazaars tend to be closed on the first day of the holiday, but some, if not most, will re-open after the first day.
+Major museums, such as Topkapı Palace, are closed in the morning on the first day but may be open at 1 pm if it is not their weekly closing day.
 A few shops and businesses stay open even on the first day to provide essentials.
-Some restaurants are open.
+Some restaurants are also open.

-The festival celebrates the Biblical and Kur’anic account of Abraham's near-sacrifice of his son on Mount Moriah, proving Abraham's complete obedience to God.
-In the story, God stays Abraham's hand at the last moment and provides a ram for sacrifice instead, praising Abraham for his faithfulness.
+The festival celebrates the Biblical and Qur'anic accounts of Abraham's near-sacrifice of his son on Mount Moriah, proving Abraham's complete obedience to God.
+In the story, God stays Abraham's hand at the last moment and provides a ram for the sacrifice instead, praising Abraham for his faithfulness.

-Following this tradition, the head of each Turkish household hopes to sacrifice a sheep or other food animal on the morning of the first day of the holiday period.
-A lavish meal is made from the meat, friends and family are invited to feast, and the excess meat and the hide are donated to charity.
+Following this tradition, the head of each Turkish household hopes to sacrifice a sheep or other food animal on the morning of the first day of the holiday period to prove their devotion to God.
+A lavish meal is made from the meat, friends and family are invited to Feast, and the excess meat and the hide are donated to charity.

-You may see authorized sacrifice abbatoirs (kurban kesme yerleri) in fields outside of cities.
-These special areas are established by city governments for the sacrifice of animals under sanitary conditions.
-It is illegal to sacrifice animals outside of these areas.
+You may see authorized sacrifice abattoirs (kurban kesme yerleri) in fields outside of cities.
+City governments establish these special areas for the sacrifice of animals under sanitary conditions.
+Sacrificing animals outside of these areas is illegal.